All guides

 Total: evidence to green card

-Compare this to other routes: H-1B holders going through PERM + I-140 + I-485 face a 2–4 year minimum timeline.
+By comparison, H-1B holders going through PERM + I-140 + I-485 face a 2–4 year minimum.
 Indian-born EB-2 applicants may wait 10+ years due to per-country caps.
 O-1 holders filing EB-1A skip the longest steps entirely.

-The O-1 visa occupies a unique position in immigration law.
-It is classified as a non-immigrant visa, which technically means you should intend to return to your home country.
-However, unlike B-1/B-2 or F-1 visas, USCIS has consistently held that O-1 holders are not penalized for pursuing permanent residence.
+The O-1 sits in an unusual spot.
+It is technically a non-immigrant visa, so you are supposed to intend to return home.
+But unlike B-1/B-2 or F-1, USCIS has consistently held that O-1 holders are not penalized for pursuing permanent residence.

-In practice, this means you do not need to switch to H-1B before filing for a green card.
+In practice, you do not need to switch to H-1B before filing for a green card.
 You can maintain O-1 status while your I-140 and I-485 are pending.
-The key considerations:
+A few things to know:

-• O-1 renewals are safe — filing an I-140 does not negatively affect O-1 extensions.
-USCIS evaluates O-1 extensions on their own merits.
+• O-1 renewals are safe.
+Filing an I-140 does not affect O-1 extensions.
+USCIS evaluates each O-1 extension on its own merits.

-• International travel is fine — unlike TN holders, O-1 holders can travel internationally with a pending I-140 without significant risk.
-Once I-485 is filed, use your advance parole document for re-entry if your O-1 visa stamp has expired.
+• International travel is fine.
+Unlike TN holders, O-1 holders can travel internationally with a pending I-140 without significant risk.
+Once I-485 is filed, use advance parole for re-entry if your O-1 visa stamp has expired.

-• No bridge visa needed — there is no strategic reason to switch from O-1 to H-1B solely for green card purposes.
-The O-1 → EB-1A path is actually faster than H-1B → PERM → EB-2/3.
+• No bridge visa needed.
+There is no strategic reason to switch from O-1 to H-1B just for green card purposes.
+The O-1 → EB-1A path is faster than H-1B → PERM → EB-2/3.

 Cost Breakdown: O-1 to Green Card Filing Fees